Top 20 caravanning questions

 7) What are the advantages and disadvantages of towing with a vehicle with automatic transmission?

 The advantages are greater reliability; less wear and tear on the driver, especially the left leg; less wear and tear on the car and easier mud/snow and hill restarts.
-Disadvantages include extra purchase cost; some performance lost in the automatic gearbox; acceleration marginally slower than a manual driven expertly; may need an extra oil cooler for towing - check with vehicle manufacturer; possibly slightly higher fuel consumption, but the gap is closing between modern automatics and manuals.
+Disadvantages include extra purchase cost; some performance lost in the automatic gearbox; acceleration marginally slower than a manual driven expertly; possibly slightly higher fuel consumption, but the gap is closing between modern automatics and manuals.

 8) What is the difference between butane and propane?